🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 Your employment history outside Australia will be counted as well.
 You can claim points only if your occupation is listed in one of the relevant Skilled Occupation lists:

-Or else, your occupation must be closely related with the Skilled Occupation listed above.
+Or else, your occupation must be closely related to the Skilled Occupation listed above.
+For example, if your nominated occupation is ‘Software Engineer’ and it is not on the list, a closely related occupation could be ‘Systems Analyst’.
 The closely related occupation must be:

-• Recognised by an assessing authority that it is closely related to your nominated occupation, as part of your skills assessment.
+• Recognised by an assessing authority as being closely related to your nominated occupation, as part of your skills assessment.

-Here is the point’s breakdown you will get based on the period of your employment.
-The longer your employment period, the higher points total you get.
+Here is the breakdown of the points based on your employment period.
+The longer your employment period, the higher your points total.

 No. Overseas work experience in the nominated occupation Points